What are virtual attributes for?

-- data attributes which are based on corresponding fields (columns) in some database table.
-At the beginning, all attributes in your model are “data attributes”.
-They are created automatically by meta-information of your database.
+- data attributes are based on the corresponding fields (columns) in some database table.
+At the beginning, all attributes in your model are data attributes.
+They are created automatically by the meta-information of your database.

 - virtual attributes are actually a kind of calculated columns.
-For example, you can create a “Full name” attribute for your “Employee” entity and define its expression like
+For example, you can create a “Full name” attribute for your “Employee” entity and define its expression as

 Employees.FirstName + ' ' + Employees.LastName

-The main advantage of a virtual attribute is that you will not need to type full expression each type they would like to see such column in a result set or to use that expression in a query condition.
-It just can select this attribute (either in columns or conditions) the same way as they do for any other entity attribute in your model.
-EasyQuery will do the rest of the jobs automatically: it will add a necessary table(s) into result SQL, join them with other tables used in that query and add the expression defined for virtual attribute either in SELECT or WHERE clause.
+The main advantage of a virtual attribute is that you users will not need to type full expression each time they would like to see such a column in a result set or to use that expression in a query condition.
+They just can select this attribute (either in columns or conditions) the same way as for any other entity attribute in your model.
+EasyQuery will do the rest automatically: it will add a necessary table(s) into the result SQL, join them with other tables used in that query and add the expression defined for this virtual attribute either to the SELECT or WHERE clause.

 Run Data Model Editor and open your model there.

 Go to the Entities tab and select the entity node where you would like to add a new virtual attribute.